MMadmer/EpicAssetsNotifyBot/README.md

 ### Admin Commands

-- `/assets sub`: Subscribes the current channel to asset updates.
+- `/assets sub`: Subscribes the current server channel to asset updates.
 Can only be run by administrators.
-- `/assets unsub`: Unsubscribes the current channel from asset updates.
+- `/assets unsub`: Unsubscribes the server from asset updates.
 Can only be run by administrators.

 ### General Commands